 X-Team is a fully-remote team of developers helping companies with web development talent from around the world.
 Founded in 2006 in Melbourne, Australia, X-Team has created an environment for developers to work for big companies.
 Their unique and active lifestyle, freedom, and open culture make them a great place for any developer looking to go remote.

 If you’re a company wanting to start a remote team, you can take a cue from X-Team’s success stories.
-It gives developers the right attention and guides them in their work.
+From mobile app development to building large systems for organizations, it gives developers the right attention and guides them in their work.
 Furthermore, it helps fund developers who want to learn new skills, as well as connect them to developer-friendly working spaces around the world.

 Sleeknote is a SaaS platform that builds on-site engagement tools for online businesses.
 While it has its headquarters in Denmark, employees can work entirely remote from around the world.
 Those who work remote also get support for an office setup of their choice.
 The company also organizes one workation every year for employees to meet physically and build connections.

 With its headquarters in San Francisco, GibLab has about 800 employees spread across 60 nations globally.
 As an open-source DevOps platform that champions software development, GitLab has risen to become a great company through its all-remote workforce.
 Because of its commitment to building teams, it has a great remote work manifesto that guide the activities of its workforce.

 Percona is an open-source database provider helping companies to manage and secure their database to stay relevant.
 Although its headquarters is in Raleigh, North Carolina, the majority (about 95%) of its workforce are remote workers spread across 29 countries worldwide and 19 states in the US.
 For Percona’s co-founder and CEO Peter Zaitsev, empowering workers, communication, and establishing a work/life balance are key to building and keeping the best remote talent.